-As places in this course are limited and students are often off campus using public facilities, students who choose this course must have and maintain a record of exemplary behaviour.
-Also for identification while at external venues students must wear the red "Thornlie SHS" Outdoor Education shirt which can be bought through the Physical Education office.
+- 1. Students must pass a swim test in Term 4 this year. - 2.
+As places in this course are limited and students are often off campus using public facilities, students who choose this course must have and maintain a record of exemplary behaviour. - 3.
+For identification purposes, students must purchase the red TSHS Outdoor Education shirt which can be bought through the Physical Education office. - 4.
+Achieved 'often' or above in attributes in Year 9 Physical Education.